crate/services-docs/docs/tutorials/time-series-advanced.md

 ORDER BY "day";
 :::

-Rolling averages are crucial in time-series analysis because they help smooth out short-term fluctuations and reveal underlying trends by averaging data points over a specified period.
+Rolling averages are crucial in time series analysis because they help smooth out short-term fluctuations and reveal underlying trends by averaging data points over a specified period.
 This approach is particularly effective in mitigating the impact of outliers and noise in the data, allowing for a clearer understanding of the true patterns in the time series.

 The following example illustrates the average (`AVG`), minimum (`MIN`), and maximum (`MAX`) battery temperature over a window of the last 100 temperature readings (`ROWS BETWEEN 100 PRECEDING AND CURRENT ROW`).
 The window is defined in descending order by timestamp (`ts`) and can be adapted to support different use cases.